Tejashripatil25/Dictionary_in_python/README.md

 print(d)

-Methods for dictionary with their	Description: clear():- Removes all the elements from the dictionary copy():- Returns a copy of the dictionary fromkeys():- Returns a dictionary with the specified keys and value get():- Returns the value of the specified key items():-	Returns a list containing a tuple for each key value pair keys():- Returns a list containing the dictionary's keys pop():-	Removes the element with the specified key popitem():-	Removes the last inserted key-value pair setdefault():- Returns the value of the specified key.
-If the key does not exist: insert the key, with the specified value update():- Updates the dictionary with the specified key-value pairs values():- Returns a list of all the values in the dictionary
+Methods for dictionary with their	Description:
+1)clear():- Removes all the elements from the dictionary 2)copy():- Returns a copy of the dictionary 3)fromkeys():- Returns a dictionary with the specified keys and value 4)get():- Returns the value of the specified key 5)items():-	Returns a list containing a tuple for each key value pair 6)keys():- Returns a list containing the dictionary's keys 7)pop():-	Removes the element with the specified key 8)popitem():-	Removes the last inserted key-value pair 9)setdefault():- Returns the value of the specified key.
+If the key does not exist: insert the key, with the specified value 10)update():- Updates the dictionary with the specified key-value pairs 11)values():- Returns a list of all the values in the dictionary